How does this medication work? What will it do for me?

 Before you begin taking a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should take this medication.

-Blood pressure: Maraviroc may cause dizziness and a drop in blood pressure when you stand from a sitting or lying down position, especially if you are taking medications that lower blood pressure.
+Blood pressure: Maraviroc may cause dizziness and a drop in blood pressure when rising from a sitting or lying down position, especially if you are taking medications that lower blood pressure.
 Get up slowly from a sitting or lying down position while you are taking this medication.
 If you faint while taking this medication, contact your doctor.

 Dizziness: If you experience dizziness while taking maraviroc, do not drive or operate heavy machinery until you are no longer experiencing this side effect.